oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 13. On Procedure Activity, select specific execution step from the procedure step tree to see details of the execution log.

-    Setup View Data to be refreshed with specific time interval to refresh page
+    setup View Data to be refreshed with specific time interval to refresh page

     ![](images/3657eb9bb536b26d163c148e40a99332.jpg " ")